Dont get SAD: Happiness begins in the autumn

 - You may sleep much more, and feel sleepy and drowsy after food.

-- You may feel antisocial, less emotionally invested in your family, partner.
+- You may feel antisocial, and less emotionally invested in your family, or partner.

-- You may make bad decisions, maybe leave jobs, relationships, in the autumn, avoid new challenges.
+- You may make bad decisions, maybe leave jobs, and relationships, in the autumn, and avoid new challenges.

 - You may be super sensitive to sunlight and need sunglasses more than most people, and certainly in the summer sun.